 A lot of parents wait too long to teach their kids about money.
-Tim Maurer with Triad Financial Advisors encourages parents of young children to use everyday activities as teaching opportunities.
+Parents of young children should use everyday activities as teaching opportunities.

 For example, if you’re in the fast-food drive-thru, explain the cost of the hamburger versus the cost of the bacon cheeseburger.

 Also, talk to your children about the family budget.
 You decide how many specifics to disclose.
-Maurer recommends the app Greenlight for older children to help them do their own saving, giving and spending.
+The app Greenlight could be useful for older children to help them do their own saving, giving and spending.

 CapitalOne also offers a checking account for children eight and older.
 The child can learn to manage money while the parent maintains control.